aroyofficial/incognitobit/README.md

     6. Take 4 LSB bits of each red, green, blue pixels of the stego image.<br>
     7. Obtain the position of embedded bits of the secret data in a cyclic order.<br>
     8. Retrieve the bits using these positions in the order of 3,3,2 respectively, using the position btained from step 7.<br>
-    9. if authentication token matched then reconstruct the secret information otherwise print that image does not contain any message.<br>
+    9. If authentication token matched then reconstruct the secret information from algorithm of decryption otherwise print that image does not contain any message.<br>
     10. Repeat steps 3 to 5 until all pixels of secret image embedded are retrieved.<br>
   </p>
 </ul>